 Bone metastasis can cause calcium and alkaline phosphatase (ALP) levels to increase.
+Calcium levels can also increase as bone breaks down and releases calcium into the blood.
 Therefore, a doctor may test for higher levels than usual using a blood test.

-Additionally, a biopsy may help determine whether a person has the condition.
-In this case, with guidance from a CT scan, a doctor will use a needle to collect a tissue sample from the potentially cancerous area of bone.
-Lab technicians will analyze the sample for signs of cancer.
+Additionally, a biopsy may help determine bone metastasis.
+To take a biopsy, a doctor uses a needle to collect a tissue sample from the potentially cancerous area of the bone.
+Trained specialists analyze the sample for signs of cancer.

-The goal of the treatment plan will determine a person’s treatment options.
+The goal of the treatment plan determines a person’s treatment options.